JHGFD82/sound_to_sight/README.md

 ## Addendum

-Seriously, I just converted this from only being a small series of steps for my own use to a potential Python package that I coudl be proud of if I put in the work.
+Seriously, I just converted this from only being a small series of steps for my own use to a potential Python package that I could be proud of if I put in the work.
 Cut me some slack if I don't write documentation like it'll apply to every written language just yet.